Arc1el/DeepLearning_Jetson_AI/README.md

             print("can't open video")
             continue
 ```
-* ompute angles between joints, Get angle using arcos of dot product, then Translate certain numeric codes to the server in utf-8 and send them to Socat communication
+* Compute angles between joints, Get angle using arcos of dot product, then Translate certain numeric codes to the server in utf-8 and send them to Socat communication
 ```python
 //```Code for socket communication with server if results.multi_hand_landmarks is not None: